 There is a designated car park which costs £5 to park regardless of time spent and you are handed a map by a very nice parking attendant being attacked by midges.. a warning of what’s to come

 The walk is pretty easy although there are a few stepping stones which can be difficult to cross if there is very heavy rain especially if you have a dog with you – we were told by a local that it was best to avoid altogether in very heavy rain!

-There are toilets in the visitors centre but sadly were not open for our trip due to COVID but I think they opened in August so you are good to go!
+There are toilets in the visitor’s centre but sadly were not open for our trip due to COVID I think they opened in August so you are good to go!

 The views are as dramatic as the windchill and the verticle walk down is made oh so worth it when you cast your eyes on the views below… although…. it’s rather high.
 Anyone with vertigo, keep away from the edge!!??

-The lighthouse was first lit in 1909 and still lights up today and if you are lucky you will get to share your visit with whales, dolphins, porpoises and basking shark which are often spotted from the cliffs frolicking below. sadly no such luck for us.
-Means we will need to go back!
+The lighthouse was first lit in 1909 and still lights up today and if you are lucky you will get to share your visit with whales, dolphins, porpoises and basking sharks which are often spotted from the cliffs frolicking below. sadly no such luck for us.
+This means we will need to go back!